DETAILED ACTION

 retrieving, using a processor associated with the server and in response to the request, a second user profile associated with the second user from a database associated with the server, the second user profile identifying a second user device associated with the second user (fig. 12, a server stores user profiles of parties and associated user devices);

-transmitting, using the processor and subsequent to the retrieving, instructions to the second user device to present a notification alerting the second user of the request; detecting, using the processor, a selection of a delayed acceptance option in response to display of the notification at the second user device; and connecting, using the processor, the second user profile to the virtual media streaming session ([0026], displaying a user interface on the invited party display an option to defer the session),
+transmitting, using the processor and subsequent to the retrieving, instructions to the second user device to present a notification alerting the second user of the request; detecting, using the processor, a selection of an acceptance option presented within the notification ([0116], the Invitation message may be provided with a VTE client applet enabling display of the invitation and handling of the associated invitation response) in response to display of the notification at the second user device; and automatically connecting, using the processor, the second user profile to the virtual media streaming session ([0026], displaying a user interface on an invited party’s display options to accept to join or to defer the session, the invited user can select an option to join, and his profile is added to the session),

 wherein the connecting comprises enabling a synchronous streaming of multimedia content that is simultaneously viewable on the first user device and the second user device in the virtual media streaming session ([0149], real-time video conference session, real-time shared whiteboard session, real-time multimedia streaming session to participants).

-It would have been obvious to one skilled in the art before the effective filing date of the claimed invention to apply Chhabra’s teachings of auto-connect at a designated time to Thompson’s teachings in order to provide flexibility to users as to when they would like to be connected to a meeting/conference.
+It would have been obvious to one skilled in the art before the effective filing date of the claimed invention to apply Phillips’s teachings of automatic user recommendations of a watch party to Thompson’s teachings of watch parties in order to invite relevant users to the watch party based on their viewing histories.

 As to claim 5, Thompson discloses the notification comprises an indication of: an article of multimedia content to be viewed in the virtual media streaming session, an identity of the first user from who the request originates, and one or more other user profiles invited to the virtual media streaming session ([0026], The invitation message preferably includes at least at one of: an identifier of the team member who sent the invitation; a topic of the communications session; a message related to the discussion; a list of participants in the communications session; and a list of invitees to the communications session, [0010], media streaming).